Paranasal Sinuses and Best Remedies for its Cure

 Ear infection and Pressure

-The chronic or silent sinusitis may convert into an ear infection.
+Chronic or silent sinusitis may convert into an ear infection.
 It arises when you don’t recognize yourself with the sinusitis symptoms and don’t prevent yourself from the conditions that trigger the sinusitis issue.

 It’s an alarming condition and one should consult an ENT specialist immediately, otherwise in the future person may face hearing issues, even deafness in some, or permanent ear infections.